-- Please include a detailed revised budget and scope of work to reflect partial funding and how match dollars contribute to the overall scope. - Conservation Plans Project participants that deliver over 2,000 AF of water annually are required to have an approved Water Conservation Plan.
+• Conservation Plans - Project participants that deliver over 2,000 AF of water annually are required to have an approved Water Conservation Plan.
 Each of the covered entity members of the SMWSA has a conservation plan except for Eastern Cherry Creek Valley Water & Sanitation (ECCV).
-Prior to execution of a State WSRA contract, all "covered entities" participating in the project will be required to have a CWCB-approved Water Conservation Plan in place.
-ECCV has been notified and will be working with Veva Deheza, of the CWCB Office of Water Conservation and Drought Planning, on the plan.
+Prior to execution of a State WSRA contract, all "covered entities" participating in the project will be required to have a

+CWCB-approved Water Conservation Plan in place.
+ECCV has made significant progress on its conservation plan, but has not submitted a plan with all of the necessary elements at the time of writing this summary sheet.
+ECCV will be working with Veva Deheza, of the CWCB Office of Water Conservation and Drought Planning, on the plan.